Guide To Brewing Exceptional Coffee: Tips From Experts

 Tamping is often underrated but is equally important, it prevents channelling by ensuring an even surface and uniform density of the coffee grounds, so you get the most out of the flavours and a full-bodied espresso.

-What Is Coffee Customisation?
+What Is Coffee Customisation ?

-Coffee contamination is essentially brewing the coffee according to your taste and flavour.
+Coffee customisation is essentially brewing the coffee according to your taste and flavour.
 Flavours can take a cup of coffee to new levels.
 According to Navneet Tiwari it is best to steer clear of artificial syrups and instead use natural ingredients like real cacao, milk cream, whole spices, flower extracts, fruit peels and fresh juices.

 Image Credit: Freepik